-Epigenetic mechanisms, such as histone acetylation and methylation, play critical roles in regulating gene expression and cell differentiation.
-Histone acetylation generally correlates with gene activation and is dynamically regulated by acetyltransferases and deacetylases.
+Epigenetic mechanisms, in particular histone acetylation and methylation, play critical roles in regulating gene expression and cell differentiation.
+Histone acetylation generally correlates with gene activation.
 Histone lysine (K) methylation has been implicated in both gene activation and repression, depending on the specific K residue that gets methylated.
 For example, methylation at K4 of histone H3 (H3K4) is associated with gene activation, whereas methylation at K27 of histone H3 (H3K27) is associated with gene repression.
 Histone lysine methylation is dynamically regulated by site-specific methyltransferases and demethylases.

 Identification and characterization of histone methyltransferases and demethylases

 In search of novel transcription cofactors for PPARγ, we identified the nuclear protein PTIP.
 Through our research, we show the following: